shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp/step3.md

     ![instrumented-frontend](collectlogsapp2/assets/instrumented-frontend.png)

-With these steps, the Ruby/Rails `store-frontend` service is configured as needed for Log Management as needed.
+With these steps, the Ruby/Rails `store-frontend` service is configured as needed for Log Management.
 - The logs will have the correct `source` and `service` tags.
 - The logs will be processed using the `ruby` Integration Pipeline.
 - The logs will be correlated with associated traces using the `trace_id` tag.